This post may contain affiliate links, view our disclosure.

 - Salt – Salt is a natural flavor enhancer that helps make sure our cookies aren’t bland.

 - Potato starch – Along with ground walnuts, potato starch is the main gluten free flour in these cookies.
-In this recipe, you can use cornflour instead of potato starch in a 1:1 ratio (unless if you don’t eat kitniyot during Passover).
+In this recipe, you can use cornflour instead of potato starch in a 1:1 ratio (if kitniyot is acceptable during Passover).
 However, I slightly prefer the flavor of the cookies made with potato starch (I find they taste a bit less “starchy”).

 - Chocolate chips – If you’re looking for chocolate chips that are certified kosher for Passover, there are a ton of options.
 Here are a few: Glicks, California Gourmet, Equal Exchange (you can read about their certification here), Enjoy Life, and Oh!
 Nuts.

-- Flaky sea salt – This is an optional topping, but I highly recommend it!
-Just a little touch of flaky sea salt on top wakes these cookies up.
+- Flaky sea salt – This is an optional topping, but I highly recommend it.
+Just a little sprinkle of flaky sea salt on top wakes these cookies up.

 Step 1: Grind the Walnuts